"In our homeschool, winter is much more than a season; it is its own curriculum resource."

 6. Explore Weather and the Water Cycle

-We use this Waseca Biomes Water Cycle Mat and We Are Water Protectors for our History of Earth for Kids: The Montessori Second Great Lesson.
+We use this Waseca Biomes Water Cycle Mat and We Are Water Protectors for the Great Lessons.
 The mat provides a hands-on experience of weather and the water cycle for kids.
 We Are Water Protectors is an excellent book to pair with this activity for introducing the concept of stewardship.

 Our kids love matching the arrows to the map features and talking about different types of clouds.
 This activity usually ends up being a great tool for prompting discussion about related health, ecology, and climate topics.